 Is Hanukkah in the Bible?

-History.com states, “The story of Hanukkah does not appear in the Torah because the events that inspired the holiday occurred after it was written.
-It is, however, mentioned in the New Testament, in which Jesus attends a ‘Feast of Dedication.'”
+Here’s what History.com states about the story of Hanukkah in the Bible, “The story of Hanukkah does not appear in the Torah because the events that inspired the holiday occurred after it was written.
+The [Hanukkah story in the Bible] however, is mentioned in the New Testament, in which Jesus attends a ‘Feast of Dedication.'”